A Pseudo-Metric between Probability Distributions based on Depth-Trimmed Regions: NUMERICAL EXPERIMENTS

-We analyse the robustness of $DR_{p,\varepsilon}$ by measuring its ability to overcome outliers.
-In this benchmark we naturally include existing robust extensions of the Wasserstein distance: Subspace Robust Wasserstein ($SRW) $ \citep{paty19} searching for a maximal distance on lower-dimensional subspaces, MoM-Wasserstein \cite{staerman2020ot}, ROBOT \citep{mukherjee2020outlierrobust} and RobustOT \citep{balaji2020robust} presenting robust modifications of the unbalanced optimal transport \citep{chizatunbalanced}.
-Further, for completeness, we add the standard Wasserstein distance and its approximation Sliced-Wasserstein distance with the same number of projections ($K=1000$) as $DR_{p,\varepsilon}$.

-Since the scales of the compared methods differ, \emph{relative error} is used as a performance metric, \textit{i.e.}, the ratio of the absolute difference of the computed distance with and without anomalies divided by the latter.
-Three settings for a pair of distributions are addressed: (a) Two multivariate standard \emph{Gaussian} distributions, one shifted by $\mathbf{10}$, with outliers drawn from uniform law in $[-10,20]^d$. (b) The \emph{circles} data set from \cite{scikit-learn} \texttt{Python} library with noise parameter $0.2$ and anomalies drawn uniformly in the unit ball in $\mathbb{R}^d$. (c) The \emph{fragmented hypercube} precedently studied in \cite{paty19,pmlr-v89-forrow19a}, where the source distribution is uniform in the hypercube $[-1,1]^2$ and the target distribution is transformed from the source via the map $T:x\mapsto x+2\text{sign}(x)$ where $sign(.)$ is taken element-wisely.
-Figure~\ref{robustness}, which plots the relative error (averaged over $100$ random draws) depending on the portion of outliers varying up to $20\%$, illustrates advantageous behavior of $DR_{p,\varepsilon}$ (for $\epsilon=0.1,0.2,0.3$) for reasonable (starting with $\approx 2.5\%$) contamination.
+\textbf{Robustness to outliers.} We analyze the robustness of $DR_{p,\varepsilon}$ by measuring its ability to overcome outliers (its robustness regarding the influence of the parameter $\varepsilon$ are given in the Section~\ref{sec:app:eps} in the Appendix).
+In this benchmark, we naturally include existing robust extensions of the Wasserstein distance: Subspace Robust Wasserstein (SRW; \citealp{paty19}) searching for a maximal distance on lower-dimensional subspaces, ROBOT \citep{mukherjee2020outlierrobust} and RUOT \citep{balaji2020robust} being robust modifications of the unbalanced optimal transport \citep{chizatunbalanced}.
+Medians-of-Means Wasserstein (MoMW; \citealp{staerman2020ot}) that replaces the empirical means in the Kantorivich duality formulae by the robust mean estimator MoM (see e.g. \citealp{Lecue2017robust,laforgue2020}), is not employed due to high computational burden.
+Further, for completeness, we add the standard Wasserstein distance (W) and its approximation, the Sliced-Wasserstein (Sliced-W; \citealp{sliced}) distance, with the same number of projections ($K=1000$) as $DR_{p,\varepsilon}$.
+Since the scales of the compared methods differ, \emph{relative error} is used as a performance metric, i.e., the ratio of the absolute difference of the computed distance with and without anomalies divided by the latter.
+Two settings for a pair of distributions are addressed: (a) \emph{Fragmented hypercube} precedently studied in \cite{paty19}, where the source distribution is uniform in the hypercube $[-1,1]^2$ and the target distribution is transformed from the source via the map $T:x\mapsto x+2\text{sign}(x)$ where $sign(.)$ is taken element-wisely.
+Outliers are drawn uniformly from $[-4,4]^2$. (b) Two multivariate standard \emph{Gaussian} distributions, one shifted by $\mathbf{10}_2$, with outliers drawn uniformly from $[-10,20]^2$.
+Our analysis is conducted over 500 sampled points from the distributions described above.

-Results for higher dimensions $d>2$, not differing in the performance tendency, as well as visualization of the three settings, are deferred to the Supplementary Materials due to space limitation.